Achilles tendinopathy is a condition where pain and stiffness is experienced at the site of the Achilles tendon.

 Treatment of Achilles tendinopathy usually includes exercise, soft tissue work, biomechanical correction and advice on loading programs and return to sport.

-Treatment for Achilles tendonitis often dictated by the site of tendinopathy therefore it is important to review with your physiotherapist to ensure that treatment is tailored to you.
+Treatment is often dictated by the site of tendinopathy therefore it is important to review with your physiotherapist to ensure that treatment is tailored to you.